daiolupo/project-journal/journal.md

 **SOLUTION**

 The solution for the issue was to create awareness and to prevent unsafe baby dumping through the creation of a website.
 The website was also a way to also help raise funds via donations and also an avenue for people to donate goods to the foundation.

+## 15 Daily Status report 07/11/2022

+### Date

+07 November 2022

+### What I completed today

+- I completed the task

+### Any issues preventing you from progressing

+- I had to baby sit one of my sick nieces.

+### Actions taken

+-

+### Smart goal for the next day

+-

+### Personal reflection

+- What went well today
+- What didn't go well
+- What I can improve is